tale-toul/OCP4AzureIPI/README.md

 The terraform template expects to find the CA cert for the API endpoint, if required, in a file called **api-root-CA.cer**, and the CA cert for the ingress controller in a file called **apps-root-CA.cer** in the directory __Terraform/AppGateway__.

 ### Accessing the Openshift Cluster through the Application Gateway
-When the Application Gateway is deployed, the Openshift cluster can be accessed normally using the external DNS domains that the certificates are valid for.
+When the Application Gateway is deployed, the Openshift cluster can be accessed normally using the external DNS names that the certificates are valid for.

-For example if the API endpoint is public and the certificate is valid for the DNS name api.jupiter.example.com, the command to log into the cluster as the kubeadmin user would be:
+For example if the API endpoint is public and the certificate is valid for the DNS name _api.jupiter.example.com_, the command to log into the cluster as the kubeadmin user would be:
 ```
 $ oc login -u kubeadmin https://api.jupiter.example.com:6443
 ```
-And if the wildcard certificate is valid for the domain \*.apps.jupiter.example.com the cluster web console can be accessed a thttps://console-openshift-console.apps.jupiter.example.com
+And if the wildcard certificate is valid for the domain _\*.apps.jupiter.example.com_ the cluster web console can be accessed at _https://console-openshift-console.apps.jupiter.example.com_

-To be able to connect to these URLs and to the cluster in general, the DNS configuration in the client must be able to resolve the names api.jupiter.example.com and any hostname associated with an application route, be it secure or not.
+To be able to connect to these URLs and to the cluster in general, the DNS configuration in the client must be able to resolve the names _api.jupiter.example.com_ and any hostname associated with an application route in the domain _\*.apps.jupiter.example.com_.

 All these DNS records must resolve to the public IP of the Application Gateway, to find out the value of that IP run the following command in the directory __Terraform/AppGateway__:
 ```
 $ terraform output frontend_pub_ip
 "20.97.425.13"
 ```
-A simple configuration example using dnsmasq is shown in section [Configuring DNS resolution with dnsmasq](#configuring-dns-resolution-with-dnsmasq)
+A simple DNS configuration example using dnsmasq is shown in section [Configuring DNS resolution with dnsmasq](#configuring-dns-resolution-with-dnsmasq)

 ### Updating the Configuration
 The Application Gateway configuration can be updated after deployment using the same terraform template that installs it.
 Some examples that require updating the configuration are: